avilotijevic/E-department-research-wiki/README.md

 - **recruiting participants**
 - **running studies in department laboratories**
 - using experimental methods such as **eye tracking**, **EEG**, and **neurostimulation**

 ---

 ## Research workflow

 ---

-                                            🧾 Step 1 — Ethics approval
+                                  🧾 Step 1 — ETHICS APPLICATION
                            Apply for ethical approval before running a study.
                                               ↓

-                                            💻 Step 2 — Program the experiment
+                                  💻 Step 2 — PROGRAM THE EXPERIMENT
                             Build the experiment using **OpenSesame**.
                                               ↓

-                                            👥 Step 3 — Recruit participants
+                                  👥 Step 3 — RECRUIT PARTICIPANTS
                             Advertise your study using **SONA** or the **Paid Participant Pool (PPP)**.
                                               ↓

-                                            🧠 Step 4 — Select experimental method
+                                  🧠 Step 4 — SELECT METHODOLOGY
                               Choose the laboratory method required for your study:

-                                        - Eye tracking
-                                        - EEG
-                                        - Neurostimulation

                                               ↓

-                                            🧪 Step 5 — Book the laboratory
+                                   🧪 Step 5 — BOOK THE LAB
                               Reserve the appropriate lab for your experiment.
                                                ↓

-                                            📊 Step 6 — Run the experiment
+                                    📊 Step 6 — DATA COLLECTION
                               Collect experimental data in the lab.

 Each of these steps is documented in detail in the sections of this wiki.